Olatubosun/rocksdb.docs/RocksDB-Basics.md

 By default, RocksDB writes detailed logs to a file named LOG*.
 These are mostly used for debugging and analyzing a running system.
 Users can choose different log levels.
 This LOG may be configured to roll at a specified periodicity.
 The logging interface is pluggable.
 Users can plug in a different logger.

 #### Data Compression
-RocksDB supports snappy, zlib, bzip2, lz4, lz4_hc, and zstd compression.
-RocksDB may be configured to support different compression algorithms at different levels of data.
-Typically, `90%` of data in the Lmax level.
+RocksDB supports lz4, zstd, snappy, zlib, and lz4_hc compression, as well as xpress under Windows.
+RocksDB may be configured to support different compression algorithms for data at the bottommost level, where `90%` of data lives.
 A typical installation might configure ZSTD (or Zlib if not available) for the bottom-most level and LZ4 (or Snappy if it is not available) for other levels.
 See [[Compression]].

 #### Full Backups, Incremental Backups and Replication
 RocksDB has support for incremental backups. `BackupableDB` makes backing up RocksDB simple.
 You can read more about it here: [How to backup RocksDB?](https://github.com/facebook/rocksdb/wiki/How-to-backup-RocksDB%3F)